-I ordered these 24 packs of mini pinwheel cupcake toppers for the valentines (this 12 pack of toppers is cheaper per pinwheel but it’s not prime).
+This is the packs of 24 mini pinwheel cupcake toppers I originally ordered for the valentines, although I’m not sure if it’s still available.
+(This 12 pack of toppers is the same although it’s not prime).
 The pinwheels are an inch across, and work perfectly!
 They come in a pack of 24 with red, pink, silver, blue, yellow, and green – they can work for girls or boys!

 The pinwheels are attached to toothpicks, which made me a little worried about school-age kids poking someone.
 I solved this by trimming the sharp point off the toothpick with kitchen scissors, and then running it along a metal file to smooth it out.
 Taping the toothpick down on the back will help too.